Skip to Main Content

 Works cited/ bibliography:

 Hart, Miranda.
 Interview by Mark Lawson.
 Front Row.
 BBC Radio 4, 6 June 2013.
-Radio.

-These include the Bible, Talmud, Koran, Upanishads, and major classical works, such as the ancient Greek and Roman works.
+These include the Bible, Talmud, Qur'an, Upanishads, and major classical works, such as the ancient Greek and Roman works.
 If you are quoting a verse or extract, you should include the detail in the text of the edition of the work you are using (and that will be in your works cited) the first time you cite from it, with the book, and specific details.

 In-text:

-The film script at this point echoes the Bible: “And God looked upon the earth, and, behold, it was corrupt; for all flesh had corrupted his way upon the earth.”(Good News Bible, Gen. 6.12).
+The film script at this point echoes the Bible: “And God looked upon the earth, and, behold, it was corrupt; for all flesh had corrupted his way upon the earth.”
+(Good News Bible, Gen. 6.12).

 Works cited/ bibliography:

 Good News Bible.
-Rainbow Edition.
-Harper Collins, 2004.
+Rainbow Edition, Harper Collins, 2004.

 Reports (online)